yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

               prod_bin=prod_cir_bin
               prod_check=prod_cyl_check

-In the case Pick-it did not find any objects (after the command on line 29), we switch the kind of objects Pick-it was looking for.
+In the case Pickit did not find any objects (after the command on line 29), we switch the kind of objects Pickit was looking for.
 We switch from cylinders to circles if we were looking for cylinders and form circles to cylinders if we were looking for circles.